dice-cyfronet/atmosphere/doc/api/appliance_sets.md

 ## Delete appliance set

 Delete user appliance set.
-You need to be an appliance type owner (or admin) do delete this appliance set.
+You need to be an appliance set owner (or admin) do delete it.

 ```
 DELETE /appliance_sets/:id